Humangent

 Can I mix approval levels that use different notification channels?
 Yes.
 In all three patterns, each level's notification is independent.
 Level 1 can notify via Slack, Level 2 via email, and Level 3 via a dedicated inbox.
 In Pattern 1, each level has its own HTTP Request node pointing at a different channel.
 In Patterns 2 and 3, the notification channel is a per-level config value.

 What happens if a reviewer is out of office?
 This is where escalation enters the picture.
 In Pattern 1, you build timeout handling per Wait node -- when the timeout fires, you branch to notify a backup reviewer.
 In Pattern 2, the polling workflow checks for stale requests and reassigns them.
-In Pattern 3, the design intent is for the platform to handle escalation automatically based on per-level timeout rules.
+In Pattern 3, the platform handles escalation based on per-level timeout rules.
 Remember: escalation reassigns within a level.
 It does not advance the request to the next level.

 Can a higher-level reviewer override a rejection from a lower level?
 Not in a standard sequential chain -- a rejection at any level halts the entire request.
 If you need override capability, you would add a separate "appeal" path that routes rejected requests to the next level for a second opinion.
 This is a distinct workflow branch, not part of the standard multi-level pattern.

 How do I handle requests that need different reviewers based on department or region?
 This is routing logic that sits before the approval chain.
 A Code or Switch node at the start of the workflow determines which reviewers are assigned to each level based on the request's department, region, or other properties.
-In Pattern 3, the intent is to assign levels to roles rather than specific people and let the platform resolve the role to the right individual.
+In Pattern 3, levels map to roles and the platform resolves each role to the right individual.

 Is there a performance limit on the number of levels?
 Practically, most organizations cap at three or four levels.
 Beyond that, the delay becomes counterproductive.
 Technically, Pattern 1 gets unwieldy past three levels.
 Patterns 2 and 3 handle deeper chains without structural issues, but the real bottleneck is reviewer response time, not system capacity.

-If you need multi-level approvals in n8n without building 20-node chains, Humangent is the AI approval workflow for n8n — sequential sign-offs as configuration, not branched If/Wait nodes; escalation when a level stalls; every level captured in the audit.
+If multi-level approvals are turning into repeated If/Wait chains across n8n workflows, Humangent is the approval control layer for n8n workflows — sequential sign-offs as configuration, escalation when a level stalls, and every decision captured before n8n writes into another system.
 Join the waitlist at humangent.io.
-Free during private beta, no credit card.
+Founding-team pricing for waitlist members.